-John Sotos and Jennifer Staines
+John Sotos and Jennifer Kulyk

 Published on November 30, 2016

-Posted in: Blog, Jennifer Staines, John Sotos
+Posted in: Blog, Jennifer Kulyk, John Sotos

 Consumer reviews are integral to an individual’s decision to purchase a product or service.
 By extension, reviews are intertwined with a business’s success.
 In the world of franchising, customer feedback serves a dual purpose – not only does it drive business (or detract from it), but it also operates as an effective tool for franchisors to measure franchisee performance against system standards.
 Surveying recent happenings in the United States in areas where Canadian courts have not yet ventured is often an insightful endeavor; this blog post considers U.S. case law on customer satisfaction reviews in the franchising context and contemplates how Canadian law might approach similar issues to those already addressed by U.S. courts.

 Customer surveys serve as a method of assessing a franchisee’s compliance with system standards.
 However, the question arises as to what extent customer feedback may be relied on for the purpose of discipline, including terminating a franchisee.
 In some U.S. cases, the courts have determined that relying on customer survey scores is permissible grounds for termination.
 In a 2015 decision involving the Hilton Inn chain, an appellate court affirmed the trial court’s decision regarding a hotel franchisor’s termination of a franchisee on the basis of customer reviews.